 Last year the Government of Togo, with support by Center for Effective Global Action (CEGA) and GiveDirectly, launched a first-of-its-kind contactless direct payments program.
 Leveraging machine learning in combination with satellite imagery and cell phone metadata, the program was able to identify those living in extreme poverty and let them self-enroll in the government’s mobile payment assistance program, known as Novissi.
+In total, the program reached 138K people.

 The government of Togo’s Novissi program was so effective that CEGA’s Anya Marchenko and GD’s Han Sheng Chia argue that the model (termed MobileAid) should be adopted by more NGOs and governments, and can be a paradigm shift for delivering social protections: